lukezsmith/lukezsmith/README.md

 ### hi, I'm luke 👋

-I’m currently working on decentralised identity in web3.
+I’m currently working on the future of online communities.

 You can read my writing at [lukezsmith.com](https://lukezsmith.com).